 According to both McGrath and Long Trail Head of School Steven Dear, there were several factors involved in the decision to eliminate the varsity softball program.

 "We did see a slight decline in interest but the biggest factor was our students have a lot of demands on their time and going to a JV model allowed them to blend those other activities with playing softball," said Dear in written statement.
-"Many of our athletes are actors and they are typically rehearsing and competing at regionals, states and, this year, New Englands during the first few weeks of the spring season.
-They can now continue with drama and join the team later, something that would have been difficult as a varsity team."

 Also, both McGrath and Dear said that Long Trail sends several of their 10th graders to Germany for two weeks in April into May as part of their exchange program - something that would cause the team to lose about one fourth of their roster, McGrath said.